-Safety Rules: Before working in lab, all students will be expected to have watched the safety videos, read the lab safety rules, and submitted the lab safety quiz, all of which are posted on Sakai.
+Safety Rules: Before working in the lab, all students will be expected to have read the lab safety rules and watched the safety video to 100% completion.
+Both are posted on Sakai.
 Students MUST follow these rules throughout the course.
 On lab safety day, students must sign a Lab Safety Contract that acknowledges that the student received the safety rules and agrees to follow them.
 A lab safety contract must be signed by a student before they are allowed to work in the lab.
 Anyone who does not adhere to the safety rules will receive point deductions and may not be allowed to remain in the laboratory, depending on the severity of the violation.
 Students must bring eye protection and a full-length lab coat to every experiment.
 Students must also dress in appropriate clothing and footwear such that there is no exposed skin at any point below the shoulders.
 For the sake of hygiene and other reasons, students may not borrow goggles and/or a lab coat.
 Any student who comes to lab without these items will automatically not be allowed to perform the experiment.
 More information on the course attendance policy and safety points can be found below.